tarifi79/AIproject/README.md

 ### Tools used

 This was built with PyTorch/FastAI for the Machine Learning part and Flask as a Webserver.
 For containerization and easy deployment we will use Docker.
-The dataset in use is the [Food-101 Dataset] but we chose to only use 10 of the foods contained there.
+The dataset in use is the https://course20.fast.ai/datasets.html but we chose to only use 10 of the foods contained there.

 ### Train your own Model